Gzh0821/pvzg_site/src/en/creator-garden/daily-level/detail.md

 </script>

 > [!important]
-> Disclaimer: All “Daily Levels” on this page come from community submissions.
-The Gardendless development team is not responsible for the content of any level and reserves the right to delete, withdraw, or otherwise handle level content.
+> Disclaimer: The “Daily Level” on this page comes from a community submission.
+The Gardendless development team is not responsible for its content and reserves the right to delete, withdraw, or otherwise handle level content.

 <ins class="adsbygoogle"
      style="display:block"